About Shine

 What your school could win:

-• All winners will be invited to an awards ceremony in the City of London in the summer
+• All shortlisted schools will be invited to an awards ceremony in the City of London in the summer

-• All winning entries will receive a handsome trophy to retain
+• All winning and highly commended entries will receive a framed certificate to keep

 • An overall winner will receive the Harrison Cup to retain for one year